boratanrikulu/quik/README.md

 ## What

-Virtuell is a video conferencing tool.
+Virtuell is a video conference tool.

 ## Why